 - How to Write SIGCHI Rebuttals by Hyunyoung Song

-As a PhD student, I don't have such great tips, but I can share tips to shorten your rebuttal, which actually helped me while writing CHI rebuttal last year.
-They are somewhat dirty, but useful.
+As a PhD student, I don't have such great tips, but I can share tips to shorten your rebuttal, which actually helped me write CHI rebuttal last year.
+Some of them are somewhat dirty, but useful.

 For the record, I learned most of them from my colleague, Huy Viet Le.